Our Farm Stand and CSA will include some of the following this week:

 Mixed Summer Squash

-It’s here!
-The abundance of summer squash has begun!
 We grow a variety of yellow and green types, including the lovely tromboncini with its curling shape and nutty flavor.
-Sautee with garlic and lemon, grate and add to burgers, or bake into fritters or (my favorite) cheesy zucchini tots!
+Sautee with garlic and lemon, grate and add to burgers, bake into fritters or (my favorite) cheesy zucchini tots!

 These lovely young carrots are bright, juicy, and sweet!
 Did you know that you can eat the greens too?
 Tom makes a great carrot top pesto.

 These sweet onions are so mild you can eat them raw.
-They make wonderful carmelized onions and the green tops can be used like scallions.
-Unlike fall storage onions, these should be stored in the refrigerator.
+They make wonderful caramelized onions.

-Parsley makes a nice pesto and is often used in tabbouleh and other mediterranean and middle eastern recipes.
-We make a parsley sauce for short ribs and potatoes that consists of oil, apple cider vinegar, about a cup of parsley, shallots, salt and pepper.
+Parsley is also used in tabbouleh and other Mediterranean and Middle Eastern recipes.
+I make a parsley sauce for short ribs and potatoes that consists of oil, apple cider vinegar, about a cup of parsley, shallots, salt and pepper.